lucasfreirec/lucasfreirec/README.md

 # Hello!

-I'm Lucas, a computer engineering student living in Natal, Rio Grande do Norte, Brazil.
+I'm Lucas, a computer engineering student living in Palaiseau, France.

 ## Undergraduate Research Projects
 * Implementation and evaluation of the performance of the **VTTS Algorithm** in **GNSS-SDR**.
 Our aim is to integrate VTTS into an open-source receiver for a realistic assessment of its advantages and disadvantages compared to other GPS signal acquisition methods.